 Data is unpacked into raw data files at IRF in Kiruna.
-After that data and housekeeping are transferred directly to PDS format ascii tables for raw data and transferred to the RPC server at Imperial College.
+After that data, housekeeping and geometry data are transferred directly to PDS format ASCII tables for raw data and transferred to the RPC server at Imperial College.
 Data is transferred to the PSA from Imperial College.

-Higher level processing products will be produced in Kiruna.
-First calibration and geometry considerations are applied to achieve fluxes.
-Note that instrument background noise will have to be subtracted manually.
-Therefore the raw data PDS format with attached calibration tables will be the most useful format for users.
-Then background subtraction, which must be performed case-to-case, can be made by the users themselves, and calibration tables applied after that..
+Background subtraction, which must be performed case-to-case, can be made by the users themselves, and calibration tables applied after that..
 If high background levels are present the QUALITY_ID will be set to 0, otherwise to 1.
-The background subtraction must be performed by the ICA team in order to deliver calibrated data.
-This is delivered to the common RPC database.
-Browse graphics file of all - direction averaged spectra are produced for two mass-bins (high and low) and delivered to the RPC browse data server and to the PSA.
+Browse graphics file of all - direction averaged spectra are produced for two mass-bins (high and low) and delivered to the PSA.

-A possible strategy to automatically remove the background hase been tried for Mars Express IMA data and can be used by the end user on high resolution ICA data.
-One uses the fact that for significant counts of a real signal, one will always gett signal from several contiguous mass channels.
+A possible strategy to automatically remove the background has been tried for Mars Express IMA data and can be used by the end user on high resolution ICA data.
+One uses the fact that for significant counts of a real signal, one will always get signal from several contiguous mass channels.
 Usually the signal will also be seen in several adjacent energy channels.
 Therefore one can remove all occurrences of counts in a single mass and energy channel, where there are no counts in neighboring channels.
 This gives a much lower background around significant real peaks in the data.
 It does lower the sensitivity of the instrument.
 For weak signals one needs to first integrate for several full measurement periods,.
 In such a case the noise will also add up and may show up as larger groups of several adjacent mass and energy channels with non-zero counts.